salaboy/kubecon-na-keynote/platform-cluster.md

 ```

-You can access the ArgoCD installation by using `kubectl port-forward`:
+You can access the ArgoCD dashboard by using `kubectl port-forward` (in a separate terminal):

 ```
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

+Then you can point your browser to [http://localhost:8080](http://localhost:8080)

-And you can get the admin password by running the following command:
+And you can get the `admin` user's password by running the following command:

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo